Cherry (The Boys episode): Plot

 During a Vought fundraiser, Stillwell approaches Senator Calhoun, attempting to convince him to recruit the Supes into national defense.
 Calhoun refuses, stating that no one wants to outsource the country's weapons and admits that he is afraid of Homelander being on the front line.
 As a result, a shapeshifter named Doppelganger, who takes the form of a female bartender, tricks the Senator into having sex in order to take intimate photos.
 Stillwell uses the photos to blackmail the Senator into cooperating.

 Hughie questions Translucent to learn what A-Train was doing when he killed Robin.
 In turn, Translucent attempts to manipulate Hughie into not avenging Robin.
 Meanwhile, Frenchie finds a way to kill Translucent after realizing that while his skin is indestructible, his insides are the same as a normal human.
 He proceeds to insert a C-4 explosive into Translucent via his rectum.
 Translucent begs for his life and reveals that A-Train was visiting his girlfriend, Popclaw, before he killed Robin.

 Homelander, deciding to find Translucent on his own, coerces a Vought Crime Analytics employee, Anika, to tell him Translucent's exact location.
 He arrives at the restaurant where Butcher, Frenchie, and Hughie are hiding Translucent, prompting Butcher and Frenchie to leave Hughie alone in the basement with the detonator.
-Butcher distracts Homelander long enough for Frenchie to detonate a nearby building, diverting Homelander's attention.
+Frenchie distracts Homelander long enough for Butcher to detonate a nearby building, diverting Homelander's attention.

 Meanwhile, Translucent tries to escape by pouring a bottle of his urine on the electric cage's battery.
 Hughie notices Translucent's attempt to escape and threatens him with the detonator.
 Translucent tries to convince Hughie not to kill him, telling Hughie that the rest of The Seven will get their revenge if he does, and that Hughie will be the hero if he lets him go.
 Hughie hesitates, but his rage shortly takes over; he detonates the C4, showering him in Translucent's viscera.